mrolims/nontwist-dynamical-system/README.md

 ## Figure 9

 To generate the data of Figure 9, run the auxiliary script ``` exe_Irms.py 1e4 1e8 ```.
 It will compile the ``` I_averages.f90 ``` program with ``` ifx ``` and execute it for several values of ``` eps ```.
 To create the plot and calculate the critical exponents, run all cells within the heading named ``` Fig. 9 ``` in the ``` Plots.ipynb ``` Jupyter notebook.

+## Citation

+If you use this repository or parts of it in your work, please cite:

+M. Rolim Sales, D. Borin, L. C. de Souza, J. D. Szezech Jr., R. L. Viana, I. L. Caldas, and E. D. Leonel, **Ratchet current and scaling properties in a nontwist mapping**, [*Chaos, Solitons & Fractals 189, 115614 (2024)*](https://doi.org/10.1016/j.chaos.2024.115614).

 ## Contact